mui/material-ui/docs/src/pages/layout/grid/grid.md

 and do **not** have similar effects on height within `column` and `column-reverse` containers.
 If used within `column` or `column-reverse` containers, these properties may have undesirable effects on the width of the `Grid` elements.

 ## CSS Grid Layout

-Material UI does not provide any CSS Grid functionality itself, but as seen below you can easily use CSS Grid to layout your pages.
+Material-UI doesn't provide any CSS Grid functionality itself, but as seen below you can easily use CSS Grid to layout your pages.

 {{"demo": "pages/layout/grid/CSSGrid.js"}}